 This course allows you to study and continue to work.
 It is a flexible qualification covering the broad range of settings and contexts in which services such as education, health and social care are provided for 0 – 8 year olds.
 Students undertaking the course remain in employment, or as volunteers, over the academic year in the same manner as the Foundation Degree.

 The programme provides insight into effective management and leadership within the children’s workforce while developing your appreciation for the complex factors that prevent children from reaching their potential and your ability to employ problem solving skills to address such complex factors.
 It provides a unique learning opportunity as you will study alongside others working or volunteering in a variety of children’s services.
-After graduation many students further their professional development in an area which is relevant to their career aspirations, for example in the wider educational environment such as gaining Early Years Teacher Status (formerly Early Years Professional Status EYPS).
+After graduation many students further their professional development in an area which is relevant to their career aspirations, for example in the wider educational environment such as gaining Early Years Teacher Status or undertake Qualified Teacher Status.

 Award: BA (Hons)